Silverstein Foundation Initiatives

 - Autologous induced pluripotent stem cells

 We are hopeful that we will have at least two drugs in human clinical trials in 2019, with more to come in future years.
 Perhaps the Foundation’s most significant accomplishment to date is the launch of Prevail Therapeutics, a new gene-therapy company focused on developing novel biologic therapies for Parkinson’s Disease and other neurodegenerative diseases.
-Founded in July 2017, Prevail successfully raised $75 million from new and existing investors, and is moving rapidly toward entering human clinical trails.

 - A grant was made to Dr. Jeanne Loring at Aspen Neuroscience in support of her work in the use of “living cells”, patient-specific cells from induced pluripotent stem cells to treat disease.
 In addition to her work in idiopathic Parkinson’s, she will also use this grant to focus on Parkinson’s with GBA.